Atome logo

 Execution Risk

-Although ATOME has taken strong steps to de-risk Villeta through fixed-price EPC contracts and partnerships with experienced firms like Casale, infrastructure projects of this scale and complexity often face unexpected challenges.
-Potential delays in permitting, supply chain issues, or construction overruns could push out the commercial operation date beyond 2028.
-Furthermore, as a first-of-its-kind green fertiliser plant, Villeta has no direct peer benchmark, which adds uncertainty to cost control, commissioning timelines, and early operational performance.
+With FID now declared and financing fully secured, the project has moved from development into construction.
+Although ATOME has taken strong steps to de-risk Villeta through a US$465 million fixed-price EPC contract with Casale, infrastructure projects of this scale and complexity often face unexpected challenges.
+Potential delays in permitting, supply chain issues, or construction overruns could push out the commercial operation date beyond 2029.

 Fertiliser Market Volatility